 This step is one of the most important parts of your on-page SEO efforts.
 Your Alt and Meta Tags adds text data to your images and videos so the search engine bots can see them.
 It also gives page descriptions of what the bot will find on a particular web page.
 Many people might brush these off because they’re not visible on the outside.
 But these are crucial to having a good SEO-ready website.
 Every picture, photo, image, video needs an alt tag.
 It’s what you enter on your CMS to describe the image.
 Basically it tells the purpose of that image.
 The meta tag describes a page.
 It should include a main keyword for a page like “appliance repair services in Lehi, Utah” or “tennis academy in Des Moines”.
 These alt and meta tags help to put your website on the map and make it a desirable destination to come to.

 Once you have all these things on your website, you’re ready to start an SEO campaign to really optimize it for all that work and get it noticed by people searching for the kinds of things it offers.
-If you don’t have these things, an SEO company will have to go in and add them before even starting the campaign to optimize it.
-Having these things lays the groundwork for success down the road.
+If you don’t have these things, Boostability can help!
+As the leading white label SEO company with partners located worldwide, we can certainly help you reach your business goals by providing data-driven SEO campaigns for your managed websites and clients.